drmcknight/drmcknight.github.io/_posts/2018-09-10-number-one-rule.md

 permalink: archive/2018/09/10/number-one-rule
 ---

 Our candidates are often asked what their number one rule is.
 It's a good question that can lead to some interesting insights.
-I'm not sure if I'd be able to give a good answer on the spot though .
+I'm not sure if I'd be able to give a good answer on the spot though.
 Lucky for me, I'm not in an interview so I get to take all the time I want to think of my best answer.

-From the things I own to the work I do, my number one rule is "fewer, but better".
+My number one rule is "less, but better".
 A close second would be "less is more".
 I'm always chucking things out and pairing things down.
 It's a talent I learned from my stepdad and is essentially my favorite thing to do.

 Here's a bit of anecdotal evidence: